rosebudroro/Horiseon-Challenge-1/README.md

 ## Usage

 The screenshots below show my updated CSS on the left side compared to the original code Horiseon provided me with on the right side.
+You can see the unneccesary repititon of code on the right compared to the cleaned up code on the left.

 How I Consolidated the Main Content